 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 Dance students often pursue Hebrew language study and an intensive dance curriculum through the following program (and new opportunities are in development):

 InMotion DanceCo is a student-run organization, active at IU for over 15 years.
 Choreography is student-taught and performed by dancers from all backgrounds.
 Dance styles include jazz, lyrical, modern, hip-hop, and tap.
 Student choreography is welcome and encouraged.